 Your dollar can go up to three times further, depending on where you are constructing your building and how much of the construction you do plan to do yourself.

-With so many shipping containers stacking up in ship yards, junk yards, and ports, there is a plethora of containers for you to buy and turn into your next building.
+With so many shipping containers stacking up in shipyards, junkyards, and ports, there are a plethora of containers for you to buy and turn into your next building.

-Recycling them to make your dream home will help clean our environment, keep your costs low, and your conscious clear with your Eco friendly building materials.
-To ensure you are being as Eco friendly as possible with your shipping container home, you can use other recyclable materials and construct your home in a way that allows natural sunlight to fuel your home.
+Recycling them to make your dream home will help clean our environment, keep your costs low, and your conscience clear with your Eco-friendly building materials.
+To ensure you are being as Eco-friendly as possible with your shipping container home, you can use other recyclable materials and construct your home in a way that allows natural sunlight to fuel your home.